|

 - 1972 - Marlene Hagge wins LPGA Burdine's Golf Invitational.

-- 1977 - Super Bowl XI Oakland Raiders defeat Minnesota Vikings, 32-14, in Pasadena; Super Bowl Most Valuable Player: Fred Biletnikoff, Oakland, Wide Receiver.
+- 1977 - Super Bowl XI: Oakland Raiders defeat Minnesota Vikings, 32-14, in Pasadena, California; Most Valuable Player: Fred Biletnikoff, Wide Receiver.

-- 1979 - High-school player Daryl Moreau makes 126th consecutive free throws.
+- 1979 - High-school basketball player Daryl Moreau makes 126th consecutive free throw.

 - 1982 - Steve D'Innocenzo scores three hockey goals in 12 seconds in Massachusetts high school game.